 - Open : Open an existing file.
 Shortcut key : Ctrl+O

-- Recent Files : List of recent open files.
+- Recent Files : List of recently open files.

 - Open module : Open an existing module.
 Shortcut key : Alt+M

-- Class browser : Show classes and methods in current file. shortcut key : Alt+C
+- Class browser : Show classes and methods in the current file. shortcut key : Alt+C

 - Save : Save current window to the associated file.
 Shortcut key : Ctrl+S